You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 Chumphu Lhakhang

 The temple is perched atop a hilltop surrounded by three crown-shaped mountains.
-His Holiness the ninth Je Khenpo Shakya Rinchen built the present Lhakang and named it Tsari Nyipa.
-The monastery built in the middle, at the heart of the body, is depicted in an aerial view of the region as an imaginary figure of a female wearing the crown.
+His Holiness the ninth Je Khenpo Shakya Rinchen built the present Chumphu Lhakang and named it Tsari Nyipa.
+The Chumphu monastery built in the middle, at the heart of the body, is depicted in an aerial view of the region as an imaginary figure of a female wearing the crown.
 However, the present temple is allegedly founded by Choejey Pema Jungney, the religious aristocrat of Shara Drango village.

 According to history, the Dorji Phagmo statue was discovered from the lake above the Monastery by Terton Drukdra Dorji.
 The statue was around a foot tall when discovered from the lake.
 But with prophecy, His Holiness Je Shakya Rinchen planned to build a statue the same size as Tsari Nye by covering the foot-tall statue from the outside.
 However, the statue has grown to its present size by itself.
+Another legend has it that the Goddess Dorji Phamo flew from Tibet and stayed on as a statue there.

 It is believed that whoever visits this temple built on the crest of the crescent-shaped hill, is instantly liberated from the cycle of suffering owing to the site’s sacredness.
 Guru had even mentioned, ‘in the crescent-shaped cliff, there are concealed treasures on dharma teachings, on the face of the cliff, there is a foot impression of His Master (Guru Rinpoche)’.

-Best Time for Chumphu Ney
+Best Time to Visit Chumphu Ney

 You can contact the Lam of Chumphu Nye, Chencho Gyelp at 77319651 or the site manager, Lopen Karma Tshering at 17859657.